264pranjal/mystery/README.md

 This website contains insight about some mysterious places around the world.

-A school team project based on HTML purely
+A school team project based on HTML purely.